TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Service interval | Undefined | &bull; Undefined <br /> &bull; User defined service interval <br /> &bull; Service interval 1 - 15000 km <br /> &bull; Service interval 2 - 7500 miles <br /> ... and so on. |

 To be blunt, I think Land Rover's recommended / default servicing interval for these things is absurdly long, and I would happily define my own service interval around or between 5,000 - 10,000 km.
-Strangely, my service interval in the CCF is set to 'Undefined' but I'm quite certain it is counting down from the factory 24,000 km interval.
-I don't know if changing these does much, if anything.
+Strangely, my service interval in the CCF is set to 'Undefined' but I'm quite certain it is counting down from the factory 26,000 km (!!!) interval.
+I tried changing this to a lower value (5,000 KM) but it did not have any influence on what the vehicle thinks is the service interval.

+26,000 KM, no wonder people have problems with these bloody things.

 <br />